How to Install StayLock Playground Flooring Tiles

 Why do I need this surface type for my playground floor?A hard, level surface is critical to maintaining the safety of your playground floor.
 If, for example, you were to lay these outdoor rubber tiles on dirt or grass, it would work... for a while.
 However, rain and general wear and tear would cause the ground beneath the tiles to become uneven which would eventually result in tiles that were raised higher in some locations than others.
 This creates a tripping hazard as well as sunken areas where water can pool.
 Over time, the problem would only get worse.

 We do.
 Our StayLock Perforated playground tiles are frequently used outdoors over a variety of surfaces including dirt and grass.
-These tiles are made of a soft PVC plastic with UV stable colorant in the material.
+These tiles are made of a soft PVC plastic.
 The simple interlocking design allows you to lay them where you want and to take them up if you decide to.
 If you'd like the learn how to install playground tiles with this interlocking design, watch the video included in this article.

 These tiles are rated by the ASTM for a fall-height rating of 20''.
 They are an ideal playground safety surface for daycares as they are great for toddlers and small children.
 StayLock Perforated tiles should be used over a landscape fabric.
 This will prevent grass and weeds from growing up through your tiles.